China, Ukraine leaders speak for first time since war began - KESQ

 Russia and Ukraine are far apart in their terms for peace.
 The Kremlin wants Kyiv to acknowledge Russia’s annexation of the Crimean Peninsula and the Ukrainian provinces of Donetsk, Kherson, Luhansk and Zaporizhzhia, which most nations have denounced as illegal.
 Ukraine has rejected the demands and ruled out any talks with Russia until its troops pull back from all occupied territories.

-Zelenskyy said in an interview with The Associated Press last month that he hadn’t spoken with Xi since the war began and extended an invitation for him to visit Ukraine.
+Zelenskyy said in an interview with the AP last month that he hadn’t spoken with Xi since the war began and extended an invitation for him to visit Ukraine.

 China has announced it was keen to act as mediator in the war that has reenergized NATO.